|

 Instructions

-- In another bowl, whisk together the milk, melted butter, and eggs; add to the dry ingredients, stirring just until moistened.
-Do not over-mix the batter.
+• In another bowl, whisk together the milk, melted butter or oil, and eggs until well blended; add to the dry ingredients, stirring just until moistened.
+Avoid over-mixing the batter.

-- Rub a large skillet or griddle with oil or shortening; heat over medium heat.
-Spoon about 3 tablespoons of batter onto the skillet for each pancake.
-Cook until you see that there are bubbles bursting around the edges of the pancakes, about 1 1/2 to 2 minutes.
-Flip carefully to cook the other side for about 1 1/2 to 2 minutes longer, or until browned.
+• Brush a large skillet or griddle with oil; heat over medium heat.
+Spoon about 3 to 4 tablespoons of batter onto the skillet for each pancake.
+Cook until bubbles form and begin to burst around the edges, about 1 1/2 to 2 minutes.
+Flip carefully and cook the other side for about 1 1/2 to 2 minutes longer, or until browned.

 Nutrition